Proof of Concept: What It is and How to Do It Right

 Research

-The goal of buyer personas is to deliver the sales pitch that will be most persuasive to consumers.
+The purpose of building buyer personas is to deliver the sales pitch that will be most persuasive to consumers.
 These personas need to be based on real information to be useful.
 Marketers should never make assumptions about buyer personas.
 If they’re wrong, the error could throw campaigns drastically off-target.
 Instead, invest in thorough audience research about the people who want to buy from your company (not the people who you wish would buy from you).

 Begin by gathering information about your current customer base.
 Some essential data to focus on includes: